rafaelab/BadHonnefSchool2025/README.md

 ### Codes

-The codes to be used are CRPropa and LIVpropa.
+The codes to be used are [CRPropa](https://github.com/CRPropa/CRPropa3/tree/master/src/module) and [LIVpropa](https://github.com/rafaelab/LIVpropa).
-A Docker version with an installation of both is available [https://hub.docker.com/repository/docker/8rafael/crpropa-playground/general](here).
+A Docker version with an installation of both is available [here](https://hub.docker.com/repository/docker/8rafael/crpropa-playground/general).

+### Disclaimer

+This repository is for educational purposes only.
+There may be errors in the codes and there certainly are oversimplifications that make some examples unsuitable for actual analyses.
+Use it conscientiously.